Aubry–André model

-The Aubry–André model is a toy model of a one-dimensional crystal with periodically varying onsite energies and a metal–insulator transition.
-The model is employed to study both quasicrystals and the Anderson localization metal-insulator transition in disordered systems.
+The Aubry–André model is a toy model of a one-dimensional crystal with onsite energies which are modulated by an irrational parameter.
+The essential novelty offered by this model is that inspite of being one-dimensional, it gives rise to single particle states which are either delocalized or localized, depending on the relative strength of the potential.
+For this reason the model is employed to study both quasicrystals and the Anderson localization transition.
 It was first developed by Serge Aubry and Gilles André in 1980.

 Hamiltonian of the model

 Aubry-André metal-insulator transition, inverse of localization length $l_{\rm loc}$ as a function of energy ratios $\lambda/J$.